What is Probate?

 2. The proposed executor affirms to the Court that all individuals who are required to be informed of the estate’s administration have been served the necessary documents.

 3. A clerk of the Court examines the application and the will, then performs due diligence to verify the accuracy and completeness of the provided information.
-If any shortcomings are identified, the clerk returns the application and the will to the applicant, requesting corrections be made before resubmission.
+If any shortcomings are identified, the clerk returns the application and the Will to the applicant.
+They include requesting corrections be made before resubmission.

 4. Once the Clerk is satisfied, the application is forwarded to a Justice of the Court.
 This Justice conducts additional scrutiny to validate the will, following which, if approved, they issue the ‘grant of probate.’
 The grant identifies the executor(s) (referred to as the estate’s Personal Representative) and signifies to any third parties that they have been authorized by the Court to manage the assets of the deceased.